 6 months ago I used Firebase for my project but later I quit it.
-After the time struggling with Firebase I realized that there are a lot of issues during I were using Firebase with a big project.
-Firebase has some limitations and here is a list of 5 things I would like to let you know that Firebase not is a good choice.
-These things below is my opinion and some commentators from quora.
+After the time struggling with Firebase I realized that there are a lot of issues during I was using Firebase with a big project.
+Firebase has some limitations and here is a list of 5 things I would like to let you know that Firebase is not a good choice.
+These things below is my opinion and some commentators from Quora.

 1. Your data is not yours

 Your data is hosted on servers that you don’t own, it’s not possible to export your user data.
 You can’t export emails, and user accounts are not recoverable, you cannot export user accounts with passwords.

 It was not possible to export your data when you had hundreds of megabytes hosted.

 Only one way to export data email/password data is possible by contacting Firebase team, but not from Dashboard.This is really an inconvenience.

 With Firebase, you can’t deal easily with data-migration like you can do with a simple SQL database.
 Firebase uses JSON and there are almost no features SQL features, so you wouldn’t be able to migrate from the existing database easily.

 If you’re managing large amounts of highly structured data.
 With a regular relational database, you can write powerful queries in SQL to quickly get the data your looking for.
 There’s no equivalent with Firebase.
 Also, you could use an ORM to further simplify data handling.